dbreen91/compuer-simulation-sexual-networks/README.md

 compuer-simulation-sexual-networks
 ==================================

-A computer simulation of sexual networks in humans7
+A computer simulation of sexual networks in humans

 A person may have any number of sexual partners within their life time, with each partner in turn also possibly